-Python also provides functions to send program output to “standard output”, usually the screen or terminal.
+Python provides functions to send program output to “standard output”, usually the screen or terminal.

 We can print multiple values separated by commas: